Particular/docs.particular.net/samples/azure/polymorphic-events-asb/sample.md

  - samples/azure/polyorphic-events-asb
 ---

-Note: for proper polymorphic events support, use `ForwardingTopology`.
+Note: For proper polymorphic events support, use `ForwardingTopology`.
 This sample should only be used in case `EndpointOrientedTopology` is required.

 ## Prerequisites